-On the 3rd of October we welcomed seven new STP-students to our programme.
-They will begin their basic surgery training at Masanga, before being placed at one of our partner hospitals around the country.
-This year they are all community health officers and graduates of Njala University.
-Get to know three of them better below;
+On the 3rd of October we welcomed new STP-students into our program.
+They will begin their basic surgery training in Masanga, before being placed at one of our partner hospitals around the country.
+This year they are all Community Health Officers and graduates of Njala University.